A Unified Formulation of Geometry-aware Dynamic Movement Primitives

-\textbf{Refilling a watering can:} In this experiment, the robot had to refill a watering can by immersing it in a tray full of water (see \figref{fig:water_experiment}).
+In this experiment, the robot had to refill a watering can by immersing it in a tray full of water (see \figref{fig:water_experiment}).
 To perform the task, the robot was controlled using the Cartesian impedance control law

 where the subscript $p$ indicates position and $o$ orientation.
-The measured end-effector position and orientation (unit quaternion) are indicated by $\bcalP$ and $\bcalQ$ respectively, and the correspoding linear and angular velocities are $\bcalPd$ and $\bcalW$.
+The measured end-effector position and orientation (unit quaternion) are indicated by $\bcalP$ and $\bcalQ$ respectively, and the corresponding linear and angular velocities are $\bcalPd$ and $\bcalW$.
 The desired trajectories $\bcalP^{dmp}$ and $\bcalQ^{dmp}$, as well as the variable stiffness matrix $\bcalK_{p}$ and the desired velocities $\left(\bcalPd^{dmp} \text{ and } \bcalW^{dmp}\right)$, were generated with the proposed \ac{gadmp}.
 The orientation stiffness was kept constant at $\bcalK_{o}=150\,\bm{I}\,$Nm/rad.
-The damping matrices $\bcalD_{p}$ and $\bcalD_{o}$ were computed from the respective stiffness matrices using the double diagonalization approach~\citep{albu2003cartesian}.
+The damping matrices $\bcalD_{p}$ and $\bcalD_{o}$ were computed from the respective stiffness matrices using the double diagonalization approach~\cite{albu2003cartesian}.
 The robot was controlled at $1\,$KHz using the joint torques

 where $\bm{\mathbb{J}}\trsp$ is the transpose of the manipulator Jacobian and the Cartesian forces $\bcalF_{p}$ and $\bcalF_{o}$ are defined as in~\eqref{eq:robot_control}.